About

 My dissertation investigates why online discourse is polarized by partisan orthodoxy, despite the fact that most people’s political views are moderate and nuanced.
 I find the discrepancy is largely explained by self-censorship of moderate and heterodox speech.

-My latest project uses Mastodon to conduct experiments on simulated online platforms, in order to understand how online discourse is shaped by the interaction of users’ social incentives with platforms’ technological affordances.
+My latest project uses Mastodon as a tool to conduct experiments on simulated online platforms, in order to understand how online discourse is shaped by the interaction of users’ social incentives with platforms’ technological affordances.